OfficeDev/office-js-docs-pr/word/word-add-ins.md

     </html>
     ```

-3. Create a file named home.js and paste in the code below
+3. Create a file named home.js and paste in the code below.

     ```javascript
     (function () {
         "use strict";

-        // The initialize function is run each time a the page is loaded.
+        // The initialize function is run each time the page is loaded.
         Office.initialize = function (reason) {
             $(document).ready(function () {
                 $('#emerson').click(insertEmersonQuoteAtSelection);